 The T.V Set

+A study identified television as the number one distraction when it comes to doing homework.
 Another temptation you should remove to ensure maximum concentration during study hour is the box called television.
 Today, a lot of time that should be channeled into learning is wasted right in front of this box.
 This has really contributed greatly to the poor performance and failure of many students.

 If you must be successful in your study and get higher grades, then you must be able to train yourself on the right time to watch the T.V.
 To avoid the distractions caused by the T.V, practice the following steps.